The Simpsons shorts: Development

 When producer James L. Brooks was working on the television variety show The Tracey Ullman Show, he decided that he wanted to include short animated wraparounds before and after the commercial breaks.
 Having seen one of cartoonist Matt Groening's Life in Hell comic strips, Brooks asked Groening to pitch an idea for a series of animated shorts, which Groening initially intended to present as his Life in Hell series.
 Groening later realized that animating Life in Hell would require the rescinding of publication rights for his life's work.
 He therefore chose another approach while waiting in the lobby of Brooks's office for the pitch meeting, hurriedly formulating his version of a dysfunctional family that became the Simpsons.
 He named the characters after his own family members, substituting "Bart" for his own name.
 Bart was modeled after Groening's older brother, Mark, but given a different name which was chosen as an anagram of "brat".
 The stories were written and storyboarded by Matt Groening.
 The family was extremely crudely drawn, because Groening had submitted basic sketches to the animators, assuming they would clean them up; instead, they just traced over his drawings.
-This is most evident in Season 1(1987),where the characters appear much different than their FOX counterparts; by Season 3(1989), the characters grew to be more neatly drawn and more complex, The animation was produced domestically at Klasky-Csupo, with Wesley Archer, David Silverman, and Bill Kopp being animators for the first season.
+This is most evident in Season One (1987), where the characters appear much different than their FOX counterparts; by Season Three (1989), the characters grew to be more neatly drawn and complex.
+The animation was produced domestically at Klasky-Csupo, with Wesley Archer, David Silverman, and Bill Kopp being animators for the first season.
 After season one, it would be animated by Archer and Silverman thereafter.
 Gyorgyi Peluce was the colorist and the person who decided to make the characters yellow.